Essays

 Wrestling with Entropy

 There appears to be a universal motion in the cosmos — a drift toward what we call disorder.
-As a maker, this reality creates a strange tension.
+Paint peels off window frames, sidewalks crack where tree roots push through, metal fences turn orange with rust.
+As a maker, this reality generates a strange tension.
 Every mark I make will fade, yet something in me insists on making marks anyway.
 The metal I work with is oxidizing even as I shape it, but that oxidation becomes part of the work’s language.

 Read More →A New Disorder